BernardTsai/book/Concepts-ClosedLoop.md

 **DevOps**

-It is a assumed that the administration of the solution providing customer services is handled by a DevOps team which understands the design of the solution and can trigger required administrative changes.
+It is assumed that the administration of the solution providing customer services is handled by a DevOps team which understands the design of the solution and can trigger required administrative changes.